Participate in a Maths Hub Primary Teaching for Mastery Work Group

 The children’s maths books look completely different.
 There is more drawing – bar models, area models.
 The books may appear messier, but they are full of workings and explanations.

 As an NQT, it has been so useful for me to speak to other teachers at the TRG about how they teach maths.
 In an hour and a half this morning, I’ve already got so many ideas to take back.
 I feel like it has been a springboard for me.
 It gives me further insight and a variety of different ideas which I can take away.
 It has helped me develop my own subject knowledge too.
 I’ve now got more confidence and belief that I can lead on things.

 In-depth case studies of two Work Groups are available:

-There is no charge for participation in the programme and schools receive £1000 as a contribution to cover costs.
-They are also eligible to claim £2000 in match-funding to buy maths textbooks.
+There is no charge for participation in the programme and schools receive some funding as a contribution to cover costs.
+They are also eligible to claim financial help towards the cost of buying maths textbooks.

 If you are interested in joining a Teaching for Mastery Work Group from September 2020, contact your local Maths Hub.

 NB: Schools can only take part in this particular Work Group once.
 However, there are other Work Groups dealing with teaching for mastery which are available in the year after a school is in a TRG.
 Talk to your Maths Hub about your options.